 - Problems resolution

 When data is traceable, mistakes can be traced back to the root, preventing the issue from repeating itself.
-This is especially important in industry labs — if a product is found to be faulty, the source of the problem can be identified and all similarly defunct problems can be removed from the shelves.
+This is especially important in industry labs — if a product is found to be faulty, the source of the problem can be identified and all similarly defunct products can be removed from the shelves.
 Traceability also makes it easier to judge the effect of modifying certain factors in early stages on downstream processes and end results.

 Accomplishing Traceability Using a Unified Laboratory Information System